Skip to main content

 Does this work with Tomcat running in Kubernetes?

 Yes.
-Run the JMX Scraper as a sidecar container in the same pod.
-Set OTEL_JMX_SERVICE_URL to service:jmx:rmi:///jndi/rmi:// localhost:9010/jmxrmi since both containers share the pod network.
-No firewall rules needed for intra-pod communication.
+Run the JMX Scraper as a sidecar in the same pod and set OTEL_JMX_SERVICE_URL to service:jmx:rmi:///jndi/rmi://localhost:9010/jmxrmi, since both containers share the pod network.
+No firewall rules are needed for intra-pod communication.
+The Collector receives OTLP from the scraper.

 Can I use this with embedded Tomcat (Spring Boot)?

 Yes.
 Spring Boot's embedded Tomcat registers MBeans under the Tomcat: domain instead of Catalina:.
-The JMX Scraper's tomcat target system handles both domains automatically.
-Enable JMX remote access on the Spring Boot app using the same -Dcom.sun.management.jmxremote.* JVM flags.
+The scraper's tomcat target system handles both.
+Enable JMX remote access on the app with the same -Dcom.sun.management.jmxremote.* flags.

 What happened to the OTel Collector JMX receiver?

-The jmxreceiver in the Collector was deprecated in January 2026.
-It required a JRE inside the Collector container and ran a Java subprocess internally.
-The standalone JMX Scraper replaces it — same metric definitions, cleaner operational model.
+The Collector's jmxreceiver was deprecated in January 2026.
+It needed a JRE inside the Collector container and ran a Java subprocess internally.
+The standalone JMX Scraper replaces it - the same metric definitions, a cleaner operational model.

 How do I monitor multiple Tomcat instances?